leobol96/FGDLReasoning/README.md

 ## How to run the project

 The Reasoner is static and always analyzes the same subclasses relationship.
 This because sometimes the lethe.jar and the kr_functions.jar crash for unknown reasons.
-So, to run the code simply from command line:
+So, to execute the code, type from command line:

 **python main.py**

-It was not possible to create an executable because the owlready2 library has compatibility problems with pyinstaller.
+It was not possible to create an executable because the owlready2 library has compatibility problems with Pyinstaller.

 ## Dependencies